-The banning or suspension order in the case of imminent danger issued by the prefect or by the competent minister is a unilateral administrative act that can also be challenged by claiming ultra vires.
+The banning or suspension order in the case of imminent danger issued by the Chief of local state services or by the competent minister is a unilateral administrative act that can also be challenged by claiming ultra vires.

 The opinions issued by the Consumer Safety Commission cannot be challenged before the administrative courts, because of their advisory nature and the fact that they are not regulatory decisions.
 The same applies for the opinions of the ANSES and the IVS.